Request Epiduo gel online for acne with free, fast and discreet delivery

 Epiduo is a gel you rub onto skin to treat acne.
 It’s made up of a retinoid, a form of vitamin A that removes dead skin cells, and an antiseptic which prevents the growth of bacteria.

 45 g - £36.99

 How to use Epiduo gel

 - Wash your hands

-- Clean your face with your normal facial wash and pat dry with a towel
+- Remove any make up, wash your face and pat dry with a towel

-- Apply a thin film of gel evenly over the areas of skin that are affected by acne once a day.
-The manufacturer advises that you apply Epiduo at bedtime, Make sure that Epiduo does not get into your eyes, nostrils, or mouth.
+- Make sure the gel does not get into your eyes, up your nose, or in your mouth.
 If this happens, wash the area with plenty of warm water

-- Make sure that Epiduo does not get into your hair or clothing as it may bleach them.
-Wash your hands immediately after you apply Epiduo
+- Make sure the gel does not get into your hair or onto your clothing as it may bleach them

 Common side effects